keplib/keplib/README.md

 - 🔭 I’m currently working at wefox as a frontend engineer.
-- 🌱 I’m currently learning Svelte, Deno and serverless architectures.
+- 🌱 I’m currently learning Svelte, microservices and iOS development.
 - 📬 You can contact me via <a href="mailto:keplib@gmail.com">e-mail</a> or on <a href="https://www.linkedin.com/in/balazskepli/">Linkedin</a>

 ## My tech stack